 Again: my page here is oriented toward clean and simple downloads of MP3s.
-If you can afford a home or office ISP connection ($55/month here), then those of you with plenty of time to stream at or away from home, you'll have no problem watching Wolff's videos.
-I, however, have to snag the spoken word via public WiFi around town.
+If you can afford a home or office ISP connection ($55/month here), then those of you with plenty of time to stream at or away from home will have no problem watching Wolff's videos.
+I, however, have to snag the spoken word via fast public WiFi around town.

 * Download MP3 files from D@W by following these simple steps: